 To view the advisors other than the Heat Chart group, select the Add to Schedule link.
-This will show all the advisors available for your subscription level.

 Rules are grouped by functionality and displayed in alphabetic order.
-To expand a group click the ± button to the left of the advisor name.
+To expand a group click the + button to the left of the advisor name.

-You may activate all the rules in a group by selecting the check box beside the group name.
-Once selected you may apply rules against a specific server or a group of servers.
-A message showing the group of servers or the specific server you have selected will display immediately below the schedule button.
-For example, if the All Servers group is selected in the server tree, then the message will read, "Schedule Advisors Against All Servers".
+To activate all the rules in a group, select the checkbox beside the group name.
+Then you can apply rules against a specific server or a group of servers.
+A message showing the selected server or server group is displayed below the schedule button.
+For example, if the All Servers group is selected in the server tree, then the message is "Schedule Advisors Against All Servers".

-To select a specific rule, expand the group tree by clicking the + button.
-Select the check box to the left of the rule you wish to schedule.
+To select a specific rule, expand the group tree by clicking the + button, then select the checkbox to the left of the rule.
 Click schedule to display the following dialog box: